jkvetina/ADT/README.md

 | [Roadmap](https://github.com/jkvetina/MASTER_ROADMAPS)        | to plan and track whole projects on higher level
 | [Deployments](https://github.com/jkvetina/MASTER_DEPLOYMENTS) | to track commits, releases and deployments
 | [Reviews](https://github.com/jkvetina/MASTER_REVIEWS)         | to improve quality of your code

+I have been building these CI/CD tools since 2008 and ADT is the newest version, heavily based on the previous [OPY](https://github.com/jkvetina/OPY/tree/master) tool, which unfortunately outgrown to a hefty spaghetti code and became more and more difficult to extend.
+So, I have decided to start from scratch for like 15th time...

 &nbsp;